Apple aiming for October smart watch launch.

 What We Expect

-Apple has been rumored to be working on its "iWatch" smart watch for a while now, but the company has begun accelerating work on the project as it tries to expand its family of mobile devices to the wrist.
-Apple has already started work on trademarking the name in a number of countries in preparation for a late 2014 launch.
+Apple has been rumored to be working on its "iWatch" smart watch since late 2012, but the company has begun accelerating work on the project as it tries to expand its family of mobile devices to the wrist.
+Apple has already started work on trademarking the name in a number of countries in preparation for a late 2014 introduction, perhaps in October.

 Because we don't yet know what an Apple iWatch will look like, the photos we've included in the roundup are either mockups or existing non-Apple products.
 For example, the red watch at the top of the page is the Lunatik iPod nano watch.

-The iWatch may be able to track health-related metrics like steps taken, calories burned, sleep quality, heart rate, and more.
-Apple is said to be aiming to make the health-tracking experience more accessible to the general public, so it remains to be seen how complex the included sensors will be.
+Along with serving as a companion device to the iPhone and iPad, the iWatch will be able to measure multiple different health-related metrics like steps taken, calories burned, sleep quality, heart rate, and more.
+The iWatch is said to include 10 different sensors to track health and fitness, providing an overall picture of health and making the health-tracking experience more accessible to the general public.

-Apple is reportedly designing iOS 8 with the iWatch in mind, and the two are said to be heavily reliant on each other for health-tracking purposes.
+Apple has reportedly designed iOS 8 with the iWatch in mind, and the two are said to be heavily reliant on one another.
+The iWatch will likely take advantage of the "Health" app introduced with iOS 8, which may display all of the health-related information gathered by the watch.

 In More Detail